ardor05/FLEXYFI/README.md

-# Flexify
+# FLEXYFI (Flexibly Exchange Your Finance)
-FlexyFi is a decentralized finance (DeFi) application that leverages modern blockchain technologies to provide seamless management of USDe, an omnichain stablecoin.
+FLEXYFI is a decentralized finance (DeFi) application that leverages modern blockchain technologies to provide seamless management of USDe, an omnichain stablecoin.
 Users can store, pay, receive, and withdraw funds with a sleek and user-friendly interface.
-The app integrates LayerZero (OFT) and Goldsky for blockchain interoperability and transaction monitoring.
+The app integrates LayerZero (OFT) for blockchain interoperability and seamless token-swapping.

 Features